GAN-Canonical/iot-gui-snaps/README.md

 Close that (Ctrl-C) and try the next example...

-Actually, that's enough examples.
+Actually, that's enough examples. :grin:

 You can see how to prove that an application is able to work with Ubuntu Frame.
 The next step is to use snap packaging to prepare the application for use on an "Internet of Things" device.

 ## Packaging these applications